Hip-hop dance: Online content

 YAK Films is a three-man team that films urban dance around the world.
-It was founded in Oakland, California by Yoram Savion and Kash Grimes.
+It was founded in Oakland, California by Yoram Savion and Kash Gaines.
 Their first videos were of the Turf Feinz dance crew performing turfing—a regional hip-hop dance style from Oakland.
 After generating significant views on YouTube, they started YAK (Yoram And Kash) Films and added music producer Ben "B'zwax" Tarquin to the team.
 From shooting videos only in the United States, they were able to easily transition to covering dance events in Europe due to Savion's dual French citizenship.
 In 2009, they filmed Battle of the Year's first one-on-one b-boy competition, and in 2010 they filmed dance battles at Juste Debout, a French street dance competition.
 Some of their more popular videos have been featured in Oakland Local and the Huffington Post.

 Juba Films was founded in Germany by Julien Bam and Gong Bao.
 Rather than film freestyle content, Juba ("Ju"lien and "Ba"o) produces short films with a storyline.
 For their short b-boy film "More Than Bread", they won first place at the 7th International Online Dance Festival in 2011.
 Both Juba Films and YAK Films appeared at The Notorious IBE's New Dance Media Conference discussing the relationship between street dance and visual arts.
 Although Juba Films has won an award and YAK Films has booked high-profile events, they are not the only film production teams distributing hip-hop dance videos on the Internet.
 House of Crews, Strife TV, Pacific Rim Video Press, ProDance TV, Battle Fest Extreme, Urban Dance Show, Ocke Films, World of Dance Network, and Canal Street TV also produce hundreds of high-quality hip-hop dance content.

 The Legion of Extraordinary Dancers (The LXD) was a good-versus-evil themed web series created by Jon M. ChuJon Chu also directed the movies Step Up 2: The Streets and Step Up 3D. about a group of dancers who discover they have super powers through their dance moves.
 Each character specializes in one dance style.
 Consequently, a wide range of styles are displayed including krumping, tutting, breaking, locking, boogaloo, and popping.
 The majority of the dancing shown in the series is hip-hop; however, other styles were also performed including jazz, tap, and ballet.
 AdvertisingAge.com gave the series a favorable review stating "...each episode of 'LXD' packs a wealth of narrative sophistication into its eight or nine minutes.
 Combine this with the theater-worthy production values and a cast that exerts itself to an ungodly extent, and the end result is – pun time! – extraordinary."